pbombina/admmDensenstSubmatrix/README.md

                          build_vignettes = TRUE)

 ```
+## Table of Contents
+- `plantedsubmatrix.R` generates binary matrix sampled from dense submatrix of particular size

 # Examples
 We test this package on two different types of data: first, using random matrices sampled from the planted dense m x n submtarix model and, second, real-world collaboration and communication networks.